Comparisoft

 Cons

-Pricing: Free tier available; nonprofit pricing on request
+Pricing: Free tier available; nonprofit pricing available on request

-Best for donor and stakeholder meeting scheduling with a professional, easy-to-use experience.
+Best for donor and stakeholder meeting scheduling with a professional, easy booking experience that reflects well on the organization.

 Why it fits this industry